mlbio-epfl/turtle/README.md

-## Let Go of Your Labels with Unsupervised Transfer Learning
+## Let Go of Your Labels with Unsupervised Transfer

 [Artyom Gadetsky*](http://agadetsky.github.io), [Yulun Jiang*](https://yljblues.github.io), [Maria Brbić](https://brbiclab.epfl.ch/team/)

 [`Project page`](https://brbiclab.epfl.ch/projects/turtle/) | [`BibTeX`](#citing)
 _________________
 This repo contains the source code of the TURTLE algorithm written in PyTorch.
-For more details please check our paper [Let Go of Your Labels with Unsupervised Transfer Learning]() (ICML '24).
+For more details please check our paper [Let Go of Your Labels with Unsupervised Transfer]() (ICML '24).

 ### Dependencies